· Leading partner: Sandretto Re Rebaudengo Foundation (FSRR), Turin

 Publications / other resources

-- S. Bodo, K. Gibbs, M. Sani (eds.), Museums as places for intercultural dialogue.
+– final publication of the MAP for ID project: S. Bodo, K. Gibbs, M. Sani (eds.), Museums as places for intercultural dialogue.
 Selected practices from Europe, 2009.

 Fondazione Sandretto Re Rebaudengo